pascalmichaillat/business-cycles/README.md

 # Ten Papers on Business Cycles

-This repository contains lecture slides covering ten papers on the topic of business cycles, with a focus on unemployment and stabilization policy, and a reliance on behavioral assumptions.
+This repository contains lecture slides covering ten papers on the topic of business cycles, with a focus on unemployment and stabilization policy.
 The papers covered are the following:

 * Do Matching Frictions Explain Unemployment?
 Not in Bad Times [(Michaillat 2012)](https://www.pascalmichaillat.org/1.html)
 * A Theory of Countercyclical Government Multiplier [(Michaillat 2014)](https://www.pascalmichaillat.org/2.html)